 January 3- SCENT- as above but substitute incense for the candle.

-Story idea: when Master’s room in Boston smelled like a lotus after he saw the vision of Jesus and Krishna walking on a sea of gold.
+Story idea: Talk about when Master’s room in Boston smelled like a lotus after he saw the vision of Jesus and Krishna walking on a sea of gold.
 (The Path, page 437)

 January 4 – TOUCH – Use holy water or vibuti for the arati.